joelhawksley/identity/talks/2021/slides.md

 ^ One example of this is the lack of robust support for caching in ViewComponent

-^ We don't do much view caching, so it's more difficult for us to build the framework support for it
+^ We don't do much view caching at GitHub,

+^ so it's more difficult for us to build the framework support for it

 ^ This is one area where we could really use some help.